top of page

 What can I even do?

 The first thing we can do is educate ourselves and those around us.
-Learn about the Nakba, the Naksa, Palestinian history, and rich culture.
-Read, watch YouTube videos, and listen to Palestinian voices.
+Learn about the Nakba, the first Intifada, Palestinian history, and their rich culture.
+Read, share, watch researched YouTube videos if that's your thing, and listen to Palestinian voices.

 Donate to families in Gaza.
 There are specific organizations listed under the Activism tab, but a quick search online can direct you to different Palestinian charities and aid.